ExistensialReset/flowmosr/README.md

 You don’t have to ask anyone if you may rest.
-You no longer have to fight for every single drop of water.

 You don’t have to hand over your strength to someone who says “I will protect you”.

 **What you have to do is make a choice.**